 AISI Members’ Commitment to Corporate Social Responsibility

 American Iron and Steel Institute members are actively engaged in the communities where they operate.
-We create employment opportunities in cities where steel is produced across North America.
-The production of our steel generates tax revenue in communities across North America.
-Our business attracts collaborative industries and customers to the communities where we operate.
+We create employment opportunities in cities where steel is produced across America.
+The production of our steel generates tax revenue in communities across the U.S. Our business attracts collaborative industries and customers to the communities where we operate.
 Our employees are active members of the community, engaging in community service and volunteerism.
 Our steelworks provide internships, fellowships and other direct support of community educational programming while also providing both dollars and talents to the nonprofit sector.

 American Iron and Steel Institute members contribute economic value to the communities where steel is produced.
 Steel works create positive tax impacts in the states and communities where they operate.
 Steel stimulates the economy by spending money on research and development, environmental protection and modernization.
 At the same time, these companies generate income for shareholders, communities and employees.
 The manufacturing industry, steel customers and suppliers also receive direct support from those who make steel and those who buy it.